DiegoFleitas/bookmarklet-collection/README.md

 # bookmarklet-collection

-A collection of bookmarklets I wrote and still use once in a full moon
+A collection of bookmarklets I wrote and still use once in a full moon.
+Most of them are not actively maintained and may not work as expected today.

 # Resources